EmmanuelDemey/eco-index-audit/README.md

 })
 ```

-You can also define the `outputPathDir` and `outputPath` options in order to save the result in a file.
+You can also define the `outputPathDir` option in order to save the result in a file.
 These properties are only use for the `json` and `csv` formats.

 ```js
 const path = require('path');